 In the current economic environment, many people are finding it hard to make ends meet or pay for unexpected events requiring large sums of money.
-So circumstances are forcing people to turn to their retirement accounts to find the necessary funds.
+In some cases this is forcing people to turn to their retirement accounts to find the necessary funds.

 All good personal finance advice says not to touch your 401K or IRA, because you are essentially borrowing against your future.
 In fact the federal government and IRS have created rules to make withdrawals from these retirement instruments as untouchable as non-liquid assets.
 For those who do access the funds, there are stiff penalties.